box/viewer.js/README.md

 **useWindowAsViewport**

-If true, use the browser window as the viewport for the document.
+The `useWindowAsViewport` parameter allows you to specify whether to use the browser window as the viewport for the document.
 This is useful when the document should take up the entire browser window (e.g., on mobile devices).
+Use this option on mobile devices to allow the browser to auto-hide browser chrome when scrolling.
 Default: `false`.

 ### Viewer Methods

 **destroy()**

-Removes and cleans up the viewer instance.
+The `destroy` method removes and cleans up the viewer instance.

 **on(name, handler)**

-Binds an event handler for the specified event name fired by the viewer object.
-Events are described below.
+The `on` method binds an event handler for the specified event name fired by the viewer object.
+See [Event Handling](#event-handling) for available events.

 **off(name[, handler])**

-Unbinds an event handler for the specified event name and handler fired by the viewer object.
+The `off` method unbinds an event handler for the specified event name and handler fired by the viewer object.
 If `handler` is not given, unbinds all event handlers on this viewer object with the given name.

 **scrollTo(page)**

-Scrolls to the specified page.
+The `scrollTo` method scrolls the viewer to the specified page.
 The `page` argument may be one of the following:
 * `(number)` - scroll the the specified page number
 * `Crocodoc.SCROLL_PREVIOUS` - scroll to the previous page
 * `Crocodoc.SCROLL_NEXT` - scroll to the next page